 Athletes, caregivers, medical and policy experts, and providers will discuss such topics as; Understanding the Impact of Invisible Wounds, Recognizing the Need for Help, Overcoming the Barriers to Seeking Care, Navigating and Improving the Systems of Care and Addressing Invisible Wounds.
 You can sign up to livestream the symposium here before Sunday’s Opening Ceremonies.

 Fourteen nations will be competing this weekend including; Afghanistan, Australia, Canada, Denmark, Estonia, France, Georgia, Germany, Italy, Jordan, Netherlands, New Zealand, United Kingdom, and the United States!
 (Iraq was supposed to as well but could not attend.)
 Of the 500 competitors, 115 Servicewomen and men will represent the United States!
+If you want to elevate your sports-watching experience, you can also bet on legitimate sites like 온라인 카지노.

 The first Invictus Games began in 2014 after His Royal Highness, Prince Harry of Wales, took a trip to the Warrior Games here in the United States.
 After seeing how the power of sport could help Servicemembers with life-changing injuries (visible or otherwise), he decided London would host the Inaugural Invictus Games internationally.